sagieppel/Recognition-of-materials-in-transparent-vessel-using-fully-convolutional-neural-networks/README.md

 The net is based on the pre-trained VGG16 model by [Marvin Teichmann](https://github.com/MarvinTeichmann)

 #### Thanks
-The images in the data set was labeled by Mor bisumuth and alexandra Emanual.
-Images were taken with premission from Youtube channels NileRed, NurdeRage and ChemPlayer.
+The images in the data set were labeled by Mor bismuth and Alexandra Emanual.
+Images were taken with permission from Youtube channels NileRed, NurdeRage, and ChemPlayer.

 ## Links
 If the vessel region is already known and used as input for the net see: